isabella232/branchcheck/README.md

 Branchcheck
 ===========

-A git pre-commit hook in support of jgitflow branch naming to verify the branch name is consistent with the stated artifact version in all POMs in a tree.
+A git-related tool in support of gitflow branch naming to verify the branch name is consistent with the stated artifact version in all POMs in a tree.
 Versions on branch develop must be named major.minor-SNAPSHOT.
 Feature branches follow jgitflow naming: major.minor-xx_dddd-SNAPSHOT.
+This check is enabled by default.

+Branchcheck will also iterate over a repository's branches and verify that no two branches have the same stated Maven POM version.
+This check is enabled with the -version-dups switch.

 Go install
 ==========